 Assist the public in the protection of life and property by minimizing the impact of fire, medical emergencies, and potential disasters or uncontrolled events.

 Bellevue Fire embraces the City of Bellevue’s Core Values and is committed to upholding and embodying them in our policies, culture and daily actions.

-maintaining accreditation with the Center for Public Safety Excellence and a Class 2 rating from the Washington State Survey and Rating Bureau.
-Bellevue Fire ranks in the top one percent of the 46,699 rated departments in the U.S., and is one of the top three departments in the state.
+The department also maintains a Class 2 rating from the Washington State Survey and Rating Bureau, placing Bellevue in the top 1 percent of the nearly 47,000 rated departments in the U.S. and among the top three departments in the state.

 In November 2016, Bellevue voters approved a levy to fund Fire Department capital projects needed to better serve the community, including seismic retrofits of the fire stations and construction of a new downtown station.